 ISO 2575 (Road vehicle - Symbols for controls, indicators and telltales) standardizes symbols because of the necessity of having controls and other displays in road vehicles distributed as international products utilize identification marks that do not rely on language.
-SC39/WG5 (Symbols WG) handles standardization of new symbols and updates to symbols no longer recognized by users due to changing times with a team of experts from various countries.
-It published a revised edition of ISO 2575/2021 for the first time in roughly 10 years in September 2021.
+SC39/WG5 (Symbols WG) is handling standardization of new symbols and updates to symbols no longer recognized by users due to changing times with a team of experts from various countries.

-Lively discussion is currently taking place on standardization of symbols for new functions related to automated driving that is likely to advance rapidly in the future (automated driving state display, emergency vehicle stop) and the necessity of new symbols for new functions that correlate to new UN/ECE (United Nations Economic Commission for Europe) regulations.
+Lively discussion is currently taking place on standardization of symbols for new functions related to connected functions and automated driving that are likely to advance rapidly in the future.
+Furthermore, information is being shared with the Chinese regulatory entity with the aim of supporting further internationalization.